 1. The Side Plank With Arm Raise

 The Side Plank is great for your side deltoids, but the addition of an arm raise in this exercise is a smart way to work out both side delts simultaneously.

 Pro tip: Focus on keeping your arm that’s resting on the floor well aligned and still to give you the most support.

-Pro tip: You should stop briefly after moving your hands to the sides because this puts more tension on your shoulders, and removes it from your trapezius muscles in the upper back which are trying to sneak in a workout.
+Pro tip: When performing a dumbbell lateral raise you should stop briefly after moving your hands to the sides because this puts more tension on your shoulders, and removes it from your trapezius muscles in the upper back which are trying to sneak in a workout.

 This is one of the side delt exercises that makes use of a barbell.

 While it isolates your side delts nicely, it also gives your biceps a bit of a workout because of how you have to bend your elbows.

 Pro tip: You can do these upright rows on a Smith Machine at the gym so that you can lift heavier weight.

 It’s not an easy exercise and if you want to see quick gains then get some help with some supplements such as these.

 Another classic move to target your side deltoids!
 Did you know Arnold Schwarzenegger loves this move?